Walmart Tests Grocery Receipt Comparison Tool

 An unidentified Walmart spokesperson told couponsinthenews.com that the receipt comparison tool is "very, very, very much a test" right now.
 She added that it represents an extension of the retailer’s five-month-old print and TV campaign that in the same vein challenges shoppers to bring their receipts into Walmart’s stores to see for themselves how much money they could have saved.

+What do you think of Walmart’s Receipt Comparison Tool?
+Do you see any ways the plan could backfire?
 Does Walmart face greater challenges communicating its value proposition in grocery versus other categories?